-These communities, which are typically targeted at baby boomers, often combine single-family homes, condos, and apartments.
+These communities, which typically target baby boomers, combine single-family homes, condos, and apartments.
 They often feature significant recreational amenities and opportunities for social involvement.

 As with any real estate development that has a homeowner's association, you can expect to pay a monthly membership fee or dues to cover the community costs.
-This fee might run as low as $300 per month or as high as $3,000, depending on the community's location and amenities.
+This fee might run as low as $300 per month, depending on the community's location and amenities.

 What does that fee cover?
-Certainly it will cover all exterior maintenance, including landscaping.
+Certainly it will cover all exterior maintenance, including lawn care.
 It's likely to cover most of the recreational facilities and amenities.
-Some active adult communities host commercial enterprises that charge fees for service, such as beauty salons, barber shops or restaurants.
 More expensive amenities, such as golf courses or tennis courts, may also incur separate charges — this is to avoid charging all residents for pricey amenities that they don't use.
 In many senior living residences, you can purchase packages with services according to your needs, such as housekeeping services, or a meal plan.

 Apartments for low-income seniors can include: